AnnasMustafaDev/voice-assistant-web-app/DELIVERABLES.md

 ## Overview

-Complete implementation of a multi-tenant AI voice agent platform with production-ready backend and modern React frontend.
+Complete implementation of a multi-agent AI voice agent platform with production-ready backend and modern React frontend.
 All components, documentation, and configuration files are included.

 ---